LivePersonInc/knowledge-center-archive/pages/documents/FAQs/reporting-data.md

 ![](/img/reporting-data-faqs-1.png)

-Read more about it in the [understanding the reason a chat ends]().
+Read more about it in the [understanding the reason a chat ends](contact-center-management-live-chat-operations-understanding-the-reason-a-chat-ends.html).

 ## How do I change the email address for scheduled reports?

 Unfortunately, there is no way to change the email in the LivePerson interface.
-If you’d like to change the email where you receive Report Builder [scheduled reports](), please chat with [LivePerson Support 24/7](www.liveperson.com).
+If you’d like to change the email where you receive Report Builder [scheduled reports](data-reporting-report-builder-report-builder-overview.html).

 ## How do I retrieve data that has been masked?